-- Sodium hypochlorite is corrosive and should be stored in a cool, wellventilated storage area away from metals and other chemicals. - Care should be taken when applying to prevent contact with eyes and skin.
-Use gloves and eye protection such as goggles or a face shield. - Only U.S. EPA registered sodium hypochlorite products should be used. - Sodium hypochlorite products should be used according to the manufacturer's label instructions. - The filtration/circulation system should be running when adding products. - Bathers should not enter the pool until the tested chlorine levels are at 4 ppm or less. ~
+- Sodium hypochlorite is corrosive and should be stored in a cool, well-ventilated storage area away from metals and other chemicals.
+Care should be taken when applying to prevent contact with eyes and skin.
+Use gloves and eye protection such as goggles or a face shield. - Only U.S. EPA registered sodium hypochlorite products should be used. - Sodium hypochlorite products should be used according to manufacturer's label instructions. - The filtration/circulation system should be running when adding products. - Bathers should not enter the pool until the tested chlorine levels are at 4.0 ppm or less. - EPA-specified levels of free available chlorine (FAC) are 1.0 to 4.0 ppm.